winitzki/scall/tutorial/programming_dhall.md

   === λ(ep : Exists P) → ep R (λ(T : Type) → λ(pt : P T) → consume (pack P T))
 ```

-The result is a function of type `Exists P → R`.
+The result is a function of type `ExistsP → R`.
 We need to show that this function is equal to `consume`.

-Apply that function to an arbitrary value `ep : Exists p`:
+Apply that function to an arbitrary value `ep : ExistsP`:

 ```dhall
 inE R (outE R consume) ep